Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna has a small degree of perfectionism.
 However, her perfectionism isn't the "everything must be tidy" way.
 It's when she sometimes worries if she's done anything wrong, almost immediately after she does something.

 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
+If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.